Numismatic Glossary - A

 Roman coin unit that is related to the As Libra, a coin that is used a verry long time in the roman empire.

-To analyze and determine the purity of a metallic alloy.
+To evaluate and calculate the purity of a metallic alloy.

 Currency of Laos.
 100 At = 1 Kip.